gregsaun/BearExxa-V2/doc/design_goals.md

 ![BearExxa V2 filament path length comparison](../extra/images/filament_path_comparison.jpg)

-We use a NEMA 17 pancake motor to make sure the hobb gears and cavity stay cold even on long PLA prints in enclosure.
+We use a NEMA 17 pancake motor to keep the hobb gears and cavity as cold as possible, even on long PLA prints in enclosure with doors closed.

-We are also using the small set of the dual Bondtech hobb gears as its diameter allows to catch the filament going out of the hobb gears closer than with the larger gears.
+We are also using the small set of the dual Bondtech hobb gears as its diameter allows to catch the filament exiting the hobb gears closer than with a larger diameter.
 It reduces chances for the filament to go out of the path like it could happen with flexible filaments.

-Then comes the hotend, we chose the E3D Revo because we have observed that it's particularly good at reducing random artifacts on perimeters compared to some competitor we have evaluated or tested.
-But this is not without a good control of the filament from top down to the nozzle, so we took care of the airflow and thermal management for a very sharp transition possible in the heatbreak.
-This is made possible with the Revo Micro heatsink and a properly sized fan.
+Then comes the hotend, we chose the E3D Revo because we have observed that it's particularly good at reducing random artifacts on perimeters compared to some competitors we have evaluated or tested.
+But it needs a good control of the filament on both cold and hot sides, so we took care of the airflow and thermal management to get a very sharp thermal transition in the heatbreak.
+This is achieved with the Revo Micro heatsink, a properly sized fan and a careful design.

 ![BearExxa V2 Hotend and its fan](../extra/images/e3d_revo_micro_02.jpg)

-Furthermore, we made sure to have a free space right below the heatsink to cool this side with the movements of the tool head.
-It's important because the bottom side of the heatsink is where it matter the most to create a sharp heatbreak transition.
+Furthermore, we made sure to have a free space right below the heatsink to cool this side as well with the movements of the tool head.
+It's important because the bottom side of the heatsink is where it matter the most for the heatbreak.

 ![BearExxa V2 hotend cooling](../extra/images/e3d_revo_fan_02.jpg)